jdm/who-roots-the-rooters/dump.md

 By yielding all control over deallocation to SpiderMonkey's garbage collector, we now need to solve the safety problem that other browsers use reference counting to avoid.
 We've developed a simple set of types that enforce sound rooting practices, such that it should be impossible to use pointers to GC-owned values in unsafe ways.

-* Root<T> - a stack-allocated value that "roots" a GC-owned value for the duration of the root's lifetime (ie. prevents it being collected)
+* `Root<T>` - a stack-allocated value that "roots" a GC-owned value for the duration of the root's lifetime (ie. prevents it being collected)
-* JSRef<T> - a freely-cloneable smart pointer to a rooted, GC-owned value that can be dereferenced to interact with the wrapped value
+* `JSRef<T>` - a freely-cloneable smart pointer to a rooted, GC-owned value that can be dereferenced to interact with the wrapped value
-* JS<T> - a pointer to a GC-owned value
+* `JS<T>` - a non-stack-allocated pointer to a GC-owned value
-* Temporary<T> - a stack-allocated, movable pointer to a GC-owned value that ensures its wrapped value is rooted for the duration of the wrapper's lifetime
+* `Temporary<T>` - a stack-allocated, movable pointer to a GC-owned value that ensures its wrapped value is rooted for the duration of the wrapper's lifetime

 These types allow us to enforce the following rules that make Servo's DOM implementation safe:

-* All interactions with the underlying GC-owned value (both calling methods and accessing members) must occur through a root ** Only `JSRef` implements any dereferencing behaviour. `Temporary` and `JS` values merely carry around a pointer and provide facilities to create stack-bounded roots.
+* All interactions with the underlying GC-owned value (both calling methods and accessing members) must occur through a root
+  * Only `JSRef` implements any dereferencing behaviour. `Temporary` and `JS` values merely carry around a pointer and provide facilities to create stack-bounded roots.
-** All methods take `JSRef` arguments, and all methods for DOM type Foo are implemented on `JSRef<Foo>` types, rather than `Foo` itself.
+  * All methods take `JSRef` arguments, and all methods for DOM type Foo are implemented on `JSRef<Foo>` types, rather than `Foo` itself.
 This ensures that argument and self pointers are always safe to use.
-* Any reference to a GC-owned value on the heap must be reachable by the GC ** `JS<T>` pointers implement the tracing trait described previously.
+* Any reference to a GC-owned value on the heap must be reachable by the GC
+  * `JS<T>` pointers implement the tracing trait described previously.
-* No reference to a rooted value can outlive its root ** `JSRef<T>`'s formal type is actually `JSRef<'a, T>`.
+* No reference to a rooted value can outlive its root
+  * `JSRef<T>`'s formal type is actually `JSRef<'a, T>`.
 The `'a` refers to a lifetime variable, which refers to the lifetime of the originating root for this reference.
 For this reason, the Rust compiler enforces that a `JSRef` value cannot outlive its owning root.

 The last point is the one unique to Rust.
 In Rust, every value has a lifetime that encompasses its allocation and deallocation.
 This is easiest to understand in the context of lexical scopes:
 ```